salihnuman/CS412_Project/README.md

 ### 2.6 Dimensionality Reduction with PCA

 Recognizing the high dimensionality of NLP data, we applied Principal Component Analysis (PCA) to reduce dimensionality.
-Different PCA values were experimented with, and the optimal value, providing over 90% explained variance, was determined to enhance clustering effectiveness.
+Different PCA values were experimented with, and the optimal value, providing over 90% explained variance, was determined to enhance clustering performance.

 ## 3. Preprocessing

 In the existing project, preprocessing was not applied to the data.
 However, recognizing its importance in frequency-based approaches, we implemented preprocessing to address issues related to word variations and improve the overall model performance.
+Precisely, we implemented and experimented with conversion to lowercase, removing punctuation and stop words, stemming, and lemmatization.
+Upon experimenting with these, we found which techniques were successful in terms of the model’s performance.
+What is more, although we expected the features of vectorizers to be decreased, they somehow increased.
+Even though we do not know the exact reason for this, we think that it was caused because of the Turkish words existing in the prompts.
+To overcome this issue, we put maximum features parameters to vectorizers.

 ## 4. Vectorizer

 While the existing project solely utilized the TF-IDF approach, we expanded our vectorization techniques to include Bag of Words and Word2Vec.
 This allowed us to assess the effectiveness of different vectorization methods in capturing semantic relationships within the data.
+We experimented with different clustering algorithms with different vectorizers and calculated the Silhouette scores on each trial to find the best fit for our data.

+## 5. PCA

+Given the high dimensionality inherent in NLP data, we applied PCA to reduce dimensionality.
+Through experimentation, we identified the optimal number of PCA components that provided over 90% explained variance, leading to improved clustering performance, as indicated by the increased Silhouette score.
+The reason we utilized PCA is to provide a more concise and meaningful representation of complex datasets (as in our case), offering benefits such as improved model simplicity and efficiency.

-## 5. Clustering
+## 6. Clustering

 Clustering played a pivotal role in our approach.
 We experimented with various clustering techniques, such as K-Means, DBScan, and GMM, and assessed their effectiveness using the Silhouette score.
 Dimensionality reduction was later explored to improve clustering outcomes.
-By doing so, we were able to classify each prompt to the specific question.
+By doing so, we were able to match each prompt to the specific question.
+We decided to use the K-Means model because:

-## 6. PCA

-Given the high dimensionality inherent in NLP data, we applied PCA to reduce dimensionality.
-Through experimentation, we identified the optimal number of PCA components that provided over 90% explained variance, leading to improved clustering performance, as indicated by the increased Silhouette score.
-The reason we utilized PCA is to provide a more concise and meaningful representation of complex datasets, our dataset is complex, offering benefits such as improved model simplicity and efficiency.
+1. K-Means provided the highest Silhouette score with preprocessed data.
+2. We can predefine the number of clusters (9 Questions).
+3. We can set initial cluster centers as the questions themselves, which enables us to correctly match the questions with the clusters.

 ## 7. Feature Engineering

 We introduced sentiment scores as additional features to gauge user satisfaction with responses.
-For this, we experimented with two sentiment models which are Bert and TextBlob.
+For this, we experimented with two predefined Sentiment Analysis models, Bert and TextBlob.
 After the experimentation, we observed that we were more satisfied with the TextBlob.
+Bert's sentiment scores came out to be around -0.7 for almost every sample.
+Still, we also included Bert's scores while performing the feature selection.
+In addition, we also calculated the readability scores of the prompts.
+To achieve this, we utilized the textstat library.
+Specifically, we used **flesch_reading_ease,	flesch_kincaid_grade, gunning_fog,	smog_index,	automated_readability_index,	coleman_liau_index,	linsear_write_formula,	dale_chall_readability_score**.
 Furthermore, the application of whitelist and blacklist words during feature engineering provided finer control over the model's understanding of relevant terms.
-The reasoning behind the Blacklist and Whitelist approach is that checking every single word's relation with the prompt is not suitable.
+We decided to drop the keywords features to only 2, Blacklist and Whitelist, because we believe that checking every single word's frequency separately increases the dimensionality.
 Instead, we thought that keeping the words that have negative meanings on the prompt in the Blacklist and keeping the words that have positive meanings on the prompt in the Whitelist is better.
-For instance, the word "gini" is included in the Whitelist since it has a positive effect on the score directly.
-If the student does not mention "gini" explicitly in his/her prompt, then s/he lost points for sure.
+In order to calculate Whitelist and Blacklist scores, we used a different approach.
+Rather than calculating

+## 8. Feature Selection

+## 9. Model Evaluation